All Products

 Note

-You can also configure security contexts for init containers.
-The parameters that you need to configure are similar to the parameters in the preceding table, but you cannot not configure the SecurityContextRunAsGroup and SecurityContextRunAsNonRoot parameters for init containers.
+You can also configure a security context for an init container.
+The parameters are similar to those in the preceding table, but SecurityContextRunAsGroup and SecurityContextRunAsNonRoot are not supported.